processing/p5.js-web-editor/developer_docs/preparing_a_pull_request.md

     git status

 ## CONFLICTS
-You will probably have some conflicts!
-If it’s just lib/p5.js and lib/p5.min.js, it’s easy to fix. just build the project again with grunt.

-    grunt
-    git add -u
-    git rebase --continue

-If you have conflicts in other files & you're not sure how to resolve them... ask for help!
-Lauren, David, Kevin, and Kate are familiar with recent changes and can help you figure out what's new.
+You may have some conflicts!
+It's okay.
+Feel free to ask for help.
+If merging with the latest upstream master causes conflicts, you can always make a pull request with the upstream repository, which makes the merge conflicts public.

 ## And finally, for great glory
     git push --set-upstream origin your-branch-name-backup